leanprover-community/blog/posts/lte-examples.md

 -- Use this choice for the rest of the file. local attribute [instance] pBanach.has_norm
 ```
-The fact that `some` (more precisely, `exists.some`) appears on the second line of the above code block is an indication that this is an actual *choice* that must be made.
+The fact that `some` (more precisely, `exists.some`) appears on the example above is an indication that this is an actual *choice* that must be made.
+More precisely, `p_banach.exists_p_norm V.p_banach'` is a *proof* that there exists a $p$-norm on `V` satisfying some additional condition -- this is a proof of an existential proposition!
+The subsequent `.some` tells Lean to actually *choose* some such `p`-norm, while the last `.to_has_norm` essentially forgets about the properties of the `p`-norm, while keeping only the underlying function $V \to \mathbb{R}$.
-The last line tells Lean to use this choice for the rest of the file -- with this command, we will be able to use the notation `∥-∥` for the chosen $p$-norm.
+The last line tells Lean to use this choice for the rest of the file -- essentially, this command "activates" the notation `∥-∥` for the chosen $p$-norm in the rest of the file.

-With this choice made, we can illustrate the various necessary properties with the following examples.
+With this choice made and activated, we can illustrate the various necessary properties with the following examples.
 The scaling behavior:
 ```lean
 example (r : ℝ) (v : V) : ∥r • v∥ = |r|^(p : ℝ) * ∥v∥ :=